-By closely reviewing loan agreements a lender offers (along with having an attorney or accountant review them), you can arm yourself against an unfair repayment program.
+By closely reviewing loan agreements a lender offers (along with asking an attorney or accountant to review them), you can arm yourself against an unfair repayment program.
 Know your loan repayment options and when it’s time to seek funding elsewhere.
 This guide will introduce you to the concept of business loans as well as outline certain terms and fees to look out for.

 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.